Nef10/dotfiles/README.md

 ## Use

+### Requirements

+Before installing please make sure the following conditions are fullfilled:

+- You are signed in to the Mac App Store

 ### Install

 To install use the following line at own risk: (Please don't actually do this - it is not good practice to just execute random code from the internet - and it uses my settings which you probably want to adjust beforehand - at least the git user)